mofty8/UKSH_Workflow/readme.md

 ```bash
 docker run --rm -v "$(pwd):/app" mmofty/uksh_analysis_workflow:latest
 ```
+Data sets are already incuded in the docker image.

 ### 3. Output
 After executing, output will be generated in terminal and output files will be saved in your current directory.